wmeijer221/muBench-experiment/gssi_experiment/gateway_aggregator/results/25_10_a/readme.md

 I am fairly certain the results generated in Pinciroli's work cannot be replicated on a single machine.
 Consequently, I am fairly certain that their results are wholly dependent on the fact that single services bottleneck - i.e., that each service has a separate compute node. - which is unrealistic in microservice architectures.

-Pod resources can be restricted in Kubernetes, which is a reasonable next step.
+Pod resources can be restricted in Kubernetes, which is a reasonable next step to explore.